Multigrid reduction-in-time convergence for advection problems: A Fourier analysis perspective: Characteristic components

-\end{assumption} The reason for this assumption is that if the CFL number is an integer, then characteristics intersect with the mesh, and all eigenvalues of the associated semi-Lagrangian discretization have unit magnitude, which is not covered by our LFA theory as per \cref{ass:stability}.
+\end{assumption} The reason for this assumption is that if the CFL number on a given level is an integer, then characteristics on that level will intersect with the mesh, and all eigenvalues of the associated semi-Lagrangian discretization will have unit magnitude, which is not covered by our LFA theory as per \cref{ass:stability}.
+We stress that this assumption is a technical necessity, and that it does not carry with it any practical implication in the sense that the MGRIT convergence factor is a continuous function of the fractional component of coarse-grid CFL number, $\varepsilon^{(m \delta t)}$.
+That is to say, the MGRIT convergence factor when $\varepsilon^{(m \delta t)} = 0$ will not qualitatively differ from that when $\varepsilon^{(m \delta t)} = \varpi$ for some $0 < \varpi \ll 1$.

 With notation and assumptions now specified, we present our two results for this section.
 First, \cref{thm:cgc_frac_SL} confirms that asymptotically smooth characteristic components do receive a poor coarse-grid correction compared to all other asymptotically smooth modes.
 Second, \cref{THM:RHO-LWR-BOUND-SL} shows that this poor coarse-grid correction prevents the possibility of robust two-grid convergence with respect to problem parameters. \begin{theorem}[Order zero coarse-grid correction] Suppose $\Phi = {\cal S}_{p}^{(\delta t)}$, and $\Psi = {\cal S}_{p}^{(m \delta t)}$, with $p$ odd.
 Suppose that \cref{ass:no-mesh-intersect} holds.
 Then, asymptotically smooth Fourier modes receive a coarse-grid correction that is order $p+1$ small in $\omega$ if they are not characteristic components, while asymptotically smooth characteristic components receive an order zero coarse-grid correction in $\omega$,